 Partnerships are well suited for law and real estate practices.

 - Ease of Establishment – A general partnership is created by default if no other business structure is filed.
-To form limited partnerships require a fee and bit of additional paperwork to define ownership.
+To form limited partnerships require a fee and a bit of additional paperwork to define ownership.

 - More Expertise – By the nature of having more people to bounce ideas off of, you naturally have more heads in the game.
 Two, three, four, etc. heads are better than one.
 You’ll also likely have people with diverse skillsets and strengths that can tackle your areas of weakness.